mclaughlin-thomas/Mastering-Node.js-CH5/README.md

  - search, returns string containing the entire query portion of the URL
  - searchParams, returns a URLSearchParams object that provides key/val access to the query potion of the URL

+## Understanding HTTP Responses
+The purpose of inspecting an HTTP request is to determine what kind of response is required.

+## Supporting HTTPS Requests
+Most web applications use HTTPS, where HTTP requests are sent over an encrypted network connection using the TSL/SSL protocol.
+With HTTPS we can ensure that the request and response cannot be inspected as they traverse public networks.

+Supporting SSL requires a certificate that establishes the ID of the server and this is used as the basis for the encryption that secures HTTPS requests.
+For the next commits we are going to use a self-signed certificate, which is sufficient for development and testing, but should not be used for deployment.

+## Creating the self-signed certificate
+The easiest way to create a self-signed certificate is to sue the OpenSSL package.
+It can be found at https://www.openssl.org but is part of many popular distros.
+The Git client includes OpenSSL!
+On windows: C:\Program Files\Git\usr\bin.
+There we can create self-signed certificates without needing to install the OpenSSL package.

+To check if you have openSSL, run: openssl version

+Let's generate a self-signed certificate.
+First be in webapp.

+openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 3650 -nodes

+Then press enter on every prompt to get default value on everything.
+This is fine for development.

+Once the command completes, we will have two new files in webapp directory: the cert.pem file that has the self-signed certificate, and the key.pem file that has the private key for the cert.